MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 4. Subject Matcher | <sub><sup>01_FindPatterns.py</sup></sub>

 The goal of this matcher is to find out if a comment deals with a certain topic.
-A large set of words was used, drawn on the one hand from a created taxonomy, but also from a Word2Vec model.
-To use this list the phrase matcher from SpaCy was used.
-Here we did also experiments with Zero Shot Learning and Semantic search which you can find [here](#7-experimental-approaches)
+A large set of words was used, taken on the one hand from a created taxonomy, but also from a Word2Vec model.
+To use this list, the Phrase Matcher from SpaCy was used.
+Here we also performed experiments with Zero Shot Learning and Semantic Search, which can be found [here](#7-experimental-approaches).

 ```
 SubjectMatcher = PhraseMatcher(nlp.vocab, attr='LOWER')